Health Care Homes Sustainability Roadmap

 Finance

-Reimbursement, incentives, alternative payment arrangements, value-based contracting, and optimizing revenue streams are critical to financial stability.
-As a certified Health Care Homes (HCH) organization in Minnesota, there are opportunities to obtain reimbursement for care coordination and to maximize the benefits of participation in programs such as the Centers for Medicare & Medicaid Services (CMS) Quality Payment Program (QPP).
-HCH certification also prepares organizations for participation and success in value-based payment arrangements.
+Reimbursement, incentives, alternative payment arrangements, value-based contracting, and optimized revenue streams are critical to financial stability.
+Certified Health Care Homes (HCH) in Minnesota can obtain reimbursement for care coordination and leverage participation in programs such as the Centers for Medicare & Medicaid Services (CMS) Quality Payment Program (QPP).
+HCH certification also prepares organizations for success in value-based payment arrangements.

 Strategies

-- Pursue alternative payments and value-based arrangements with state and national programs, accountable care organizations, and contractual agreements which recognize the value of and provide reimbursement for high-quality, team-based primary care.
+Engage with state and national programs, accountable care organizations (ACOs), and contracts recognizing the value of high-quality, team-based primary care.

-- Pursue advanced certification levels: Clinics that progress to HCH Level 2 or Level 3 certification demonstrate an increased capacity to address social determinants of health and health equity.
-Payers are increasingly interested in finding ways to meet these challenges, opening potential new avenues for reimbursement.
+Progressing to HCH Level 2 or Level 3 demonstrates increased capacity to address social determinants of health and health equity, opening potential new reimbursement avenues.

-- Seek grants: Foundations, health plans, and other entities can be a source of funding for initiatives that advance health equity, address critical community health needs, or improve health and well-being of patients and community members.
-This can be a means for clinics and their partners to fund pilot efforts while testing their impact.
+Foundations, health plans, and other entities can provide funding for initiatives that advance health equity, address community needs, or improve patient outcomes.

 Resources